Our Services

 Helpful Resources

-Red light therapy can help reduce inflammation, ease pain, and improve circulation in a gout flare, potentially making gentle walking more manageable and allowing you to maintain mobility.
+Red light therapy (RLT) may help reduce inflammation, ease pain, and improve circulation during a gout flare, potentially making gentle walking more manageable and helping you maintain mobility.

 Gout flares can strike suddenly, bringing intense pain, swelling and stiffness—especially when you try walking.
 If you're seeking non-invasive ways to manage pain and get moving sooner, you may have heard about red light therapy for gout flare-up.
 Let's explore how it works, what the evidence says, and practical tips to combine gentle walking with this therapy.